Colorado deputy shot in the line of duty urges blood donations years after transfusion saved his life

 Six years later, Pelle thinks of that day often.
 Of the friend he lost, and the transfusion that saved his life.

 "It's something you think about every day.
-Still doing this job too though, to kinda carry on Zack's legacy," said Pelle.
+Still doing this job, too, though, to kind of carry on Zack's legacy," said Pelle.

 Pelle now has two daughters, the same age Parrish's daughters were when he died.

-"I have two little girls now, four and a half and one, and they wouldn't be here without that transfusion," said Pelle.
+"I have two little girls now, 4-and-a-half and 1, and they wouldn't be here without that transfusion," said Pelle.

 Now he's advocating for blood donation and giving the gift of life.